dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

    kubectl patch ds -n kube-system kube-proxy --type merge -p '{"spec":{"template":{"spec":{"nodeSelector":{"non-calico": null}}}}}'
    ```

-1. Monitor existing workloads to make sure they re-establish any connections disrupted by the switch.
+1. Since disabling eBPF mode is disruptive to existing connections, monitor existing workloads to make sure they re-establish any connections that were disrupted by the switch.